qburn93/balanced-news-app/README.md

     - Bootstrap toasts were used in conjunction with Django messaging framework to report success and errors to customers as they used the site.

     - Entering an invalid url (integer) will direct users to a custom 404 Error page.
-If the user enters a string as the ticket slug, they will be directed to the home page and be informed of the error.
+If the user enters a string as the post slug, they will be directed to the home page and be informed of the error.

         ![Messaging - Toasts]()